 However, other reports suggest even more entities at the site.

-According to researcher Tom Slemen, the answer is no. It was never an “abbatoir” as some were called.
+According to researcher Tom Slemen, the pub was never an “abbatoir” as some were called.
 (Other terms included “fleshers” and “flesh markets.”)

 Mr. Slemen lists several previous owners and businesses at the Fenwick Street location.

 I checked his research, and confirmed his results.

 For example, I had no trouble finding Peter Edwards in the 1827 Liverpool city directory, with an office where the Slaughter House is, today.
 (His residence was 11 Portland Street.
 His office was 15 Fenwick Street.)

 However, I’m not sure if Mr. Slemen studied anything before the late 18th century.
 (Generally, I like to go back at least to the 16th century, and as far back as the 14th – or earlier – if I can.)

 Liverpool directories didn’t exist in earlier times, so it’s not an easy task.

 So, Mr. Slemen’s initial study may not reflect the whole story.
 In fact, Alex of Auld City tours says the Slaughter House site was an abbatoir.